 If you’ve only fed your dog one or two large meals a day, consider feeding several smaller meals instead.
 They will most likely have any easier time and you’ll be able to keep track of how much they are eating.

-You may wonder when it’s time to switch your canine companion over to the “senior” formula or if you even need to.
-Feel free to speak with your vet about this, but typically speaking, these senior formulas are a bit lower in calories (you can cut back on their regular food if they have gained a bit of weight) and they tend to have small amounts of omega-3 fatty acids, Vitamin E and chondroitin/glucosamine as added supplements.
-Often we will need to add even more of these components to help them deal with aging effects on skin, joints and their metabolism.
+You may wonder when it’s time to switch your canine companion over to the “senior” dog food formula or if you even need to.
+Feel free to speak with your vet about this, but typically speaking, these senior dog formulas are a bit lower in calories (you can cut back on their regular food if they have gained a bit of weight) and they tend to have small amounts of omega-3 fatty acids, Vitamin E and chondroitin/glucosamine as added supplements.
+Often we will need to add even more of these components to support the skin, joints and their metabolism as the dog ages.

 Good hydration becomes even more important as your canine companion gets older, because senior pets’ kidneys have lost some ability to clean your dog’s blood of metabolic residue.
 Older dogs who are eating primarily a dry kibble diet often do not get enough water.
 It’s important to have fresh, clean water available in several locations throughout your house.
 If you only have it on one floor and your dog’s joints hurt too much to go up and down stairs, they won’t drink enough in a day.

 Old pets are like old people – they just don’t easily handle things they used to be able to.
 Your dog may have been fairly easy-going when they were younger, but now even something that used to be enjoyable to them – like going for a car ride – can be a source of anxiety.

 Some of this inability to handle stress and change is simply the accumulation of a very habitual life.
 Other factors include a reduction of hormones that combat stress, and changes in their brain, much like dementia in people, that cause confusion and fear where once there was none.